The Prettiest Lake in Every State

 Michigan: Torch Lake

-Though Michigan is nestled between some pretty great lakes, its longest inland lake, Torch Lake, earns the distinction as its prettiest.
-This Northern Michigan gem, which covers nearly 20,000 acres, is the deepest inland lake in the state.
-Sometimes called a slice of the Caribbean in the Midwest, this stunning turquoise waterway boasts great fishing (for crappie, whitefish, pike, and more), plus tons of fun in the sun.
-Swimming, sailing, kayaking, boating, camping, picnicking, and windsurfing are popular area activities, along with gathering on its famous sandbars.
-Equestrian, biking, and hiking trails also wind through the region.
+Though Michigan is nestled between some pretty great lakes, its longest inland lake, Torch Lake, earns the distinction of being considered its prettiest.
+This northern Michigan gem, which covers nearly 20,000 acres, is the deepest inland lake in the state.
+Sometimes called a slice of the Caribbean in the Midwest, this stunning turquoise waterway boasts great fishing (for crappie, whitefish, pike and more), plus tons of fun in the sun.
+Swimming, sailing, kayaking, boating, camping, picnicking and windsurfing are popular area activities, along with gathering on its famous sandbars.
+Equestrian, biking and hiking trails also wind through the region.

 Minnesota: Lake Pepin